vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_OnlineDDL/_index.md

 * [vtctldclient OnlineDDL cancel](./vtctldclient_onlineddl_cancel/)	 - Cancel one or all migrations, terminating any running ones as needed.
 * [vtctldclient OnlineDDL cleanup](./vtctldclient_onlineddl_cleanup/)	 - Mark a given schema migration ready for artifact cleanup.
 * [vtctldclient OnlineDDL complete](./vtctldclient_onlineddl_complete/)	 - Complete one or all migrations executed with --postpone-completion
+* [vtctldclient OnlineDDL force-cutover](./vtctldclient_onlineddl_force-cutover/)	 - Mark a given schema migration, or all pending migrations, for forced cut over.
 * [vtctldclient OnlineDDL launch](./vtctldclient_onlineddl_launch/)	 - Launch one or all migrations executed with --postpone-launch
 * [vtctldclient OnlineDDL retry](./vtctldclient_onlineddl_retry/)	 - Mark a given schema migration for retry.
 * [vtctldclient OnlineDDL show](./vtctldclient_onlineddl_show/)	 - Display information about online DDL operations.